kakwa/puppet-samba/README.md

 This module manage Samba installation, including samba as an **Active Directory Domain Controler**.

-It easily lets you add/modify/remove any parameters of smb.conf, letting you free to customize the installation to your specific needs.
+Any parameter in smb.conf can be added/modified/removed, letting you free to customize the installation to your specific needs.

-This module is Licensed MIT.
+This module is licensed MIT.

+The script additionnal-samba-tool is licensed GPLv3 (depends on python-samba which is GPLv3).

 ## Setup